dabeaz/curio/docs/reference.rst

 implementing a new curio primitive.
 These calls are found in the ``curio.traps`` submodule.

+Traps come in two flavors: *regular* and *synchronous*.
+A synchronous trap is implemented by trapping into the kernel, but semantically it acts like a regular synchronous function call.
+Specifically, this means that it always returns immediately without running any other task, and that it does not act as a cancellation point.
+Regular traps might or might not block or yield execution, and can be cancelled or timed-out.

 .. asyncfunction:: _read_wait(fileobj)

    Sleep until data is available for reading on *fileobj*.  *fileobj* is